 World Museum, National museum in Liverpool, England

-Founded in 1851 as the Derby Museum, the institution began with the natural history collection of the 13th Earl of Derby in two rooms on Duke Street.
+The institution began as the Derby Museum in 1851, starting with the natural history collection of the thirteenth Earl of Derby in two rooms on Duke Street.
+A donation of 15,000 archaeological objects from Egypt and Sudan by Liverpool goldsmith Joseph Mayer in 1867 expanded the holdings significantly.

 Location: Liverpool